-Because hounds were used to hunt at a distance from the owner, they are quite independent creatures over all and won't mind much if their owners are out of sight.
-The come command can be a challenge with this breed.
-When you call them they often look up at you as if saying " " What is wrong with you?
+Hounds were used to hunt at a distance from the owner, they are quite independent creatures overall and won't mind much if their owners are out of sight.
+The recall command can be a challenge with this breed.
+When you call them they often look up at you as if saying " What is wrong with you?
 Why do you keep calling me when this is what I was bred to do?
 You know...
 I have been doing this for centuries, no hunter in the past has ever dreamed of calling me when dinner is right there in front of my nose!
 Now let me do my job so we have dinner for tonight!"

 When tracking a trail, hunters used to often rely on their hounds' baying to help them locate them.
 Their independent thinking doesn't make them much eager to please you, unless you find a way to motivate them.
 Yet, because hounds were used to hunt in packs, they have a strong pack drive which ironically makes them predisposed to suffer from separation anxiety.